skranz/RTutorSAGI/README.md

 ```
 The function `moodle.stud.name.fun` does a little bit more in order to deal with UTF-8 encoding problems.

 If no `stud.name.fun` is provided, we use by default the user.name specified in the problem set.
-But as mentioned, that might be more unreliable.
+But as mentioned, that might be unreliable.

 Having loaded a list of all submissions `sub.li`, we can then procceed with grading or analysing the logs.